 We now translate this informal sketch of the specification into TLA+.
 We first choose the types of the variables opQ and opOrder.
-To describe the source field of a read and an order on operations, we define a set opId of values that identify the operations that have been issued.
+To do this, we define a set opId of values that identify the operations that have been issued.
 An operation is identified by a pair $\langle p, i \rangle$ where p is a processor and i is a position in the sequence opQ[p].
 (The set of all such positions i is DOMAIN opQ[p].)
 We let the corresponding element of opId be the record with proc field p and idx field i.
 Writing the set of all such records is a bit tricky because the possible values of the idx field depend on the proc field.
-The simplest way to define it is first to define OpId to be the larger set of records whose idx field can be any value, and then to define opIdto be a subset of OpId:
+We define opId to be a subset of the set of records whose idx field can be any value: